À propos de Jameel

 Jameel Subay is a documentary photographer born in Yemen.
 His work focuses on social issues, political conflicts, and cultural diversity in the Middle East and North Africa.

 After studying photojournalism in Cairo, Jameel began documenting the Arab Spring movements in 2011.
-His uncompromising portrayal of daily life amid political upheaval quickly earned him international recognition.

 Jameel's photography is characterized by an intimate approach that prioritizes human dignity over sensationalism.
 His long-term projects often explore neglected communities and social dynamics, challenging dominant narratives about the region.